Sabine Schmitz: Top Gear

 In December 2004, Schmitz gained further recognition in the United Kingdom after appearing in the BBC television programme Top Gear with presenter Jeremy Clarkson.
 After Clarkson (under her tutelage) set a lap time of 9 minutes 59 seconds around the Nürburgring in a Jaguar S-Type diesel (Series 5, Episode 5), she dismissed his best lap with the comment "I tell you something, I do that lap time in the van".
 She did a lap in the Jaguar S-Type, and set a time of 9 minutes 12 seconds, beating him by 47 seconds.
 When trying to film Schmitz as she drove the S-Type, the film crew were unable to keep up, and had to get Jaguar test driver Wolfgang Schubauer to drive the Jaguar S-Type R chase car.
 In a later episode, Schmitz drove a Ford Transit diesel van in an attempt to beat Clarkson's time set in the Jaguar, missing his time by just 9 seconds (Series 6, Episode 7).

-In 2008 Schmitz (and fellow D Motor presenters Carsten van Ryssen and Tim Schrick) featured in a Top Gear challenge of "Top Gear Vs the Germans".
-The Top Gear team faced off against the German team in a series of comedy-biased challenges in order to see which team was better.
+In 2008, Schmitz (and fellow D Motor presenters Carsten van Ryssen and Tim Schrick) featured in a Top Gear challenge of "Top Gear Vs the Germans".
+The Top Gear team faced off against the German team in a series of comedy-based challenges in order to see which team was better.

 In March 2015, The Guardian featured a satirical article calling for Schmitz to be the new presenter of Top Gear in order to gracefully cancel the programme, concluding that "She has appeared from time to time on Top Gear in the past, and shown herself to possess exactly the right mix of knowledge and boisterousness for the job every time.
 Plus, she is both German and a woman, a combination of traits so alien to the majority of Top Gear viewers that the whole programme would probably self-destruct within an hour of her taking the job.
 And surely, at this point, that would, as they say, be the best outcome for everyone involved."

-In December 2015 The Daily Telegraph reported that Schmitz had been selected as a presenter on the revamped Top Gear.
+In December 2015, The Daily Telegraph reported that Schmitz had been selected as a presenter on the revamped Top Gear.
 This was later confirmed by the BBC in February 2016, along with the announcement of several new presenters for the programme.